 - The more meals you eat daily, the more diverse are the nutrients you consume.
 Doing this daily will guard your body against deficiencies.

 - Frequent smaller meals prevent major fluctuations of your blood sugar levels.
 Higher fluctuations usually result in a loss of productivity and cravings.
 This is a huge issue also for emotional eaters.
 With smaller portions, it is eventually easier to remain satisfied and satiated throughout the day.

 - If you are not extremely hungry when you start your meal, you can eat rather slow and thus it becomes easier to realize when you are full.

-Many people eat more than five meals a day, but often they don’t even realize they’re having a meal.
+Many people eat more than five meals a day, but often they don't even realize they’re having a meal.
 The bits may be small but nevertheless calorie rich.
-A mini-donut here, a chocolate bar there, then a hand full potato chips later…
+A mini-donut here, a chocolate bar there, a small Italian salad with lots of olive oil, then a hand full potato chips later…

 In this way, you can consume way too much without ever having the feeling that it was enough.
 Such a frequent schedule can result in substantial weight gain.

 Baby Steps: How to develop a regular pattern